UFC 154: Background

 Parent company Zuffa, LLC produced a UFC Primetime special to promote the title unification match main event.
 In addition, UFC 154 was shown in more than 350 movie theaters in the United States.

 Fabio Maldonado was briefly linked to a bout with Cyrille Diabaté at the event.
 However, Maldonado was moved to UFC 153 to face Glover Teixeira.Chad Griggs ended up replacing Maldonado to face Diabaté.

 Stephen Thompson was expected to face Besam Yousef at the event.
 However, Thompson was forced out of the bout with a knee injury and was replaced by Matthew Riddle.
 Yousef was then forced out with injury, and replaced by John Maguire.

 A bout between Nick Ring and Costas Philippou was expected to take place at this event.
 However, the fight was scrapped when Ring fell ill the day of the fight.
 As a result, Mark Bocek and Rafael Dos Anjos was moved to the main card.

 Results

 Bonus awards

-Fighters were each awarded $70,000 bonuses:
+The following fighters received $70,000 bonuses: